Facts of Rhubarb Growth and Harvest

 WHERE to PLANT RHUBARB

 Rhubarb is a robust and prolific plant in the right climate and soil.
 It is a cool-weather perennial.
 Rule of thumb: it will do well provided the mean summer temperature is below about 75o and the mean winter temperatures is below 40o.
+That translates to USDA Zones 1-5.
+(See USDA Half-Zonesto determine your zone.)
 The plant needs 2 months of frozen ground for a proper rest period during the winter.
 Under those conditions it will normally have no diseases or pests...making it ideal for organic techniques.
 It prefers well drained soils unusually rich in decomposed organic material...twice as rich as most other plants would want.
 For best results the rich soil should be at least 12" deep, 36" in diameter and 30-50% organic material.
 Earthworms help, too.
 Rhubarb prefers slightly acidic soils but is tolerant of a wide range of pH and soil conditions, provided it drains well.

 Most rhubarb varieties first mature within 2 months of the start of the growing season.
 The rhubarb season starts as soon as the ground is thawed and the days are consistently above freezing, which is March/April in Black Forest, CO.
 It can easily endure freezes and snows during the growing season but cannot tolerate temperatures approaching 100oF for very long at all.
 In high temperatures it will wilt to protect the plant...to keep it cool.
 Wilting does not damage the plant but no growth takes place while the plant is wilted.
 In response to prolonged periods of heat, however, the plant will simply give up.
 It grows best in the higher elevations of Colorado and in northerly states such as Michigan and Washington state...places where most homes require no air conditioner at all.
 These are generally categorized as agricultural zones 4 or 5.
 In warmer climates such as Oklahoma, Texas, or the South rhubarb frequently fails to survive even one summer.
 Unfortunately, the plants need two years good growth to produce viable harvests.
 Consider that together with their intolerance of warm weather and you can only conclude that rhubarb is altogether unsuitable to outdoor growth in warmer climates...they simply are not a viable annual.
 However, the plants can be forced indoors with acceptable results.
 Indeed, this was the preferred way of producing rhubarb during the heyday of its culinary popularity.
 Forced plants were reputedly milder and better tasting.
 (See below for more information about forcing rhubarb.)